-1.7 Further information about ICS NI can be accessed here: https://online.hscni.net/our-work/integrated-care-system-ni/ 36
+1.7 Further information about ICS NI can be accessed here: https://online.hscni.net/our-work/integrated-care-system-ni/

-60) h .)
-1

-2.0 Key issues 2.1 The Department is seeking a single councillor nomination from each rele the AIPB area, as shown below with a nomination being sought for Lisbu Castlereagh City Council in both the Belfast AIPB and South Eastern AIP straddles the geographic area of two AIPBs. rn & Belfast AIPB - Belfast City Council, Lisburn & Castlereagh City Council il Northern AIPB - Antrim and Newtownabbey Borough Council, Causeway Glens District Council, Mid and East Antrim Borough Council, Mid Ulster South Eastern AIPB - Ards and North Down Borough Council, Lisburn & City Council, Newry Moure and Down District Council. & Castlereagh Southern AIPB - Armagh City, Banbridge and Craigavon Borough Counc District Council, Newry Mourne and Down District Council. il, Mid Ulster 2.3 It is expected that a shadow AIPB member will undertake a term of up to pending regulations approval.
-AIPB Members will typically be required to day per month for attendance at shadow AIPB meetings.
-2.4 As an external appointment, and due to its connections to community pla appropriate to allocate these places using the D'Hondt system, with the p allocated to APNI (first choice) and UUP.
-3.0 Recommendation It is recommended that the Council's nomination to the Belfast AIPB and AIPB be made on the basis of the D'Hondt system with the positions bein the APNI (first choice) and UUP.
-Confirmation of the nominated members by the relevant Nominating Office provided at the meeting. cers will be 4.0 Finance and Resource Implications None.
-5.0 Equality/Good Relations and Rural Needs Impact Assessments 5.1 Has an equality and good relations screening been carried out?
-N/A 5.2 Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out N/A 5.3 Has a Rural Needs Impact Assessment (RNIA) been completed?
+2.0 Key issues

+2.1 The Department is seeking a single councillor nomination from each relevant Council in the AIPB area, as shown below with a nomination being sought for Lisburn & Castlereagh City Council in both the Belfast AIPB and South Eastern AIPB as it straddles the geographic area of two AIPBs.

+Belfast AIPB - Belfast City Council, Lisburn & Castlereagh City Council

+Northern AIPB - Antrim and Newtownabbey Borough Council, Causeway Coast and Glens District Council, Mid and East Antrim Borough Council, Mid Ulster District Council

+South Eastern AIPB - Ards and North Down Borough Council, Lisburn & Castlereagh City Council, Newry Moure and Down District Council.

+Southern AIPB - Armagh City, Banbridge and Craigavon Borough Council, Mid Ulster District Council, Newry Mourne and Down District Council.

+- 2.3 It is expected that a shadow AIPB member will undertake a term of up to four years pending regulations approval.
+AIPB Members will typically be required to commit one day per month for attendance at shadow AIPB meetings. - As an external appointment, and due to its connections to community planning, it is appropriate to allocate these places using the D'Hondt system, with the positions being allocated to APNI (first choice) and UUP.

+It is recommended that the Council's nomination to the Belfast AIPB and South Eastern AIPB be made on the basis of the D'Hondt system with the positions being allocated to the APNI (first choice) and UUP.

+Confirmation of the nominated members by the relevant Nominating Officers will be provided at the meeting.

+4.0 Finance and Resource Implications

+None.

+5.0 Equality/Good Relations and Rural Needs Impact Asses sments

+5.1 Has an equality and good relations screening been carried out?

 N/A

+Signature 1.2 Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out

+N/A

+Has a Rural Needs Impact Assessment (RNIA) been completed?

+N/A

-5.4 Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out.
-N/A ----- -- ----- --
+Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out.